szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 By creating a joke id we now have a specific section to hold and style all our terrible jokes.
 At this point I might encourage you to check out the [flexbox guide here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to learn a bit more about flexboxes, as they are incredibly useful for modern CSS.

 Additionally, while there are far, far too many CSS properties to cover in this course, I also urge you to at least peek through the [entire CSS reference library](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) and bookmark it.
-Try looking up the `flex` property, or any of the other properties we have covered so far.
+Try looking up the `flex` property, or any of the other properties we have used so far.

 ### External, Internal, and Inline CSS